What is Trauma: A Complete Guide to Understanding and Overcoming It

 Complex trauma

-Complex trauma, also known as DESNOS (Disorders of Extreme Stress Not Otherwise Specified), arises from exposure to multiple interpersonal traumatic events, generally of a severe and prolonged nature.
-It typically originates in contexts where the person has no possibility of escape, such as intra-familial abuse during childhood.
-This type of trauma affects the development of identity, the ability to regulate emotions, and the way of relating to others.
+Complex trauma, also known as DESNOS (Disorder of Extreme Stress Not Otherwise Specified), arises from exposure to multiple interpersonal traumatic events, typically of a severe and prolonged nature.
+It usually originates in contexts where the person has no possibility of escape, such as intrafamilial abuse during childhood.
+This type of trauma affects identity development, the ability to regulate emotions, and how one relates to others.

 Vicarious trauma

-Secondary trauma, also called vicarious trauma, occurs as a result of close contact with someone who has experienced direct trauma.
-It is common among emergency service workers, healthcare professionals, psychologists, social workers, and relatives of traumatised individuals.
-Although the event was not experienced directly, repeatedly hearing the details and empathising with the other person's suffering produces similar changes in the nervous system.
+Secondary trauma, also known as vicarious trauma, occurs as a result of close contact with someone who has suffered direct trauma.
+It is common in emergency professionals, healthcare workers, psychologists, social workers, and family members of traumatised individuals.
+Although the event was not experienced directly, repeatedly hearing the details and empathising with the suffering of another causes similar changes in the nervous system.

 Intergenerational trauma